cicsdev/cics-java-recgen/README.md

 The following components are supplied in this repository.

 ## Java package com.ibm.cicsdev.bean
-Source code for the following Java classes is available in the src  directory
+Source code for the following Java class is available in the src  directory
 * JZOSCommareaWrapper.java - Generated JZOS record from EDUCPY copybook

 ## Java package com.ibm.cicsdev.jzostest